 I don’t need to wear black and red latex any more to stand out – I do that by sharing the wisdom I’ve gained from a 40-year career as a writer and editor.

-And I’m doing exactly that on September 28th with my partner in creative crime Nicky Moran, when we’ll be co-hosting Trailblazing Creatives: Increase Your Reach and Raise Your Game, a one-day workshop aimed at helping ambitious creatives build the confidence to stand out and do their own thing.
+And I’m doing exactly that with my partner in creative crime Nicky Moran on our Trailblazing Creatives: Increase Your Reach and Raise Your Game, online programme, which is aimed at helping ambitious creatives build the confidence to stand out and do their own thing.
+It kicks off on October 26th.